Clayton McDonald: Port Vale

 After being told he would not be retained by the "Saddlers", he was due to sign a contract at Port Vale in June 2011, but failed a medical due to a shoulder injury.
 Regardless of this he signed a six-month deal with the club the following month.
-He aimed to regain his fitness, win a first team place, and thereby earn a longer stay at Vale Park.
-He quickly managed to achieve the first two of these goals by October, as he started nine of Vale's first fourteen games of the season.
-He achieved the third target in December, signing a contract lasting until the end of the 2011–12 season, having already made eighteen appearances in league and cup.
-However his next contribution to Vale's campaign would be his 64th minute sending off at Southend United, following a second bookable offence.
-He returned to the first team after serving his suspension, but received his second red card of the campaign on 17 March after receiving a second yellow card 47 minutes into a defeat at Crawley Town.
-He played 31 games for the "Valiants" with a court case hanging over his head, though boss Micky Adams said that there would be "no favours" for the player for proving his innocence and insisted that his decision on whether or not to offer a contract to McDonald would be based on the footballing ability he had shown over the course of the campaign.
-Though suspensions and court appearances limited his contribution to the campaign, he still managed to post 33 first team appearances in 2011–12.
-He accepted Adams' offer of a new one-year contract in May 2012; Adams stated that "I'm obviously pleased Clayton has agreed to sign.
+He aimed to regain his fitness, win a first-team place, and thereby earn a longer stay at Vale Park.
+He quickly managed to achieve the first two of these goals by October, as he started nine of Vale's first 14 games of the season.
+He achieved the third target in December, signing a contract lasting until the end of the 2011–12 season, having already made 18 appearances in league and cup.
+However, his next contribution to Vale's campaign would be his 64th-minute sending off at Southend United, following a second bookable offence.
+He returned to the first-team after serving his suspension but received his second red card of the campaign on 17 March after receiving a second yellow card 47 minutes into a defeat at Crawley Town.
+He played 31 games for the "Valiants" with a court case hanging over his head.
+However, boss Micky Adams said that there would be "no favours" for the player for proving his innocence and insisted that his decision on whether or not to offer a contract to McDonald would be based on the footballing ability he had shown throughout the campaign.
+Though suspensions and court appearances limited his contribution to the campaign, he still managed to post 33 first-team appearances in 2011–12.
+He accepted Adams' offer of a new one-year contract in May 2012; Adams stated, "I'm obviously pleased Clayton has agreed to sign.
 He has done well since he has been at the club and has the potential to do even better.
 He was under a lot of stress with everything that was going on last season, but now he can get his mind clear and concentrate totally on football."